 - Swelling below the surface of the skin (facial swelling, swelling around the eye and eyelid, swelling of the throat);

-- Unexplained bruising or red and purple looking patches on your skin, or nosebleeds (these could be a sign of a decrease in the number of blood platelets);
+- Unexplained bruising or red and purple patches on the skin, or nosebleeds (these could be a sign of a decrease in the number of blood platelets);

-- The side effects listed above are either rare or uncommon meaning they affect between 1 and 100 people in every 10,000 people who take Famvir.
+The side effects listed above are either rare or uncommon, in that they affect between 1 and 100 people in every 10,000 people who take Famvir.